-14. Reclassifications
+12. Reclassifications

-Certain 2018 amounts have been reclassified for comparative purposes to conform to the 2019 presentation.
+Certain 2019 amounts have been reclassified for comparative purposes to conform to the 2020 presentation.

-15. Subsequent Events
+13. Subsequent Events

-In preparing these financial statements, GiveDirectly has evaluated events and transactions, for potential recognition or disclosure, through May 11, 2020, the date the financial statements were available to be issued.
-Except as disclosed below, there were no subsequent events identified that require recognition or disclosure in the financial statements.
+In preparing these financial statements, GiveDirectly has evaluated events and transactions, for potential recognition or disclosure, through September 24, 2021, the date the financial statements were available to be issued.
+There were no subsequent events identified that require recognition or disclosure in the financial statements.